Many newbie trekkers and campers make the mistake of packing everyday snacks with them instead of nutritious and healthy foods.

-Sailors from Egypt ate an older version of hardtack and called it Dhourra cake, and the Romans also had an older version of hardtack, and they called it Bucellatum.
+Sailors from Egypt ate an older version of hardtack and called it Dhourra cake, and the Romans also had an older version of hardtack, known as Bucellatum.

 Throughout history, people like King Richard I of England ate an older version of hardtack (mixed grain, bean flour, rye.)

-Soon enough, people started to notice that hardtack would soften under humidity and unwanted weather, so they made it as hard as possible to ensure that it won’t soften as much in those conditions.
+Soon enough, people noticed that hardtack would soften under humidity.
+So to avoid that, they made it as dry as possible to ensure it won’t soften in humid conditions.

-Hartack soon became one of the main foods for long voyages and was kept by all sorts of travelers.
+Hardtack soon became one of the main foods for long voyages and was kept as an essential food item by many travelers.

-Hardtack was eventually made so hard that the only way to consume them was to dunk them into the brine, coffee, or soups.
+With time, hardtack became so hard and dry that the only way to consume it was to dunk it into the brine, coffee, or soups.

-In the 1800s, hardtack started gaining popularity in the US and became the main food source of gold prospectors.
+In the 1800s, hardtack started gaining popularity in the US and became the primary food source of gold prospectors.

 Closing in on the late 1800s, the British Royal Navy also included hardtack into their rations.